iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.2/report.md

 <img src="4_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.stopcovid 4 reviews"/>
 </p>

+> I know the app has some minor issues but no technology is perfect, so many thanks to all the hard working developers!
+My only suggestion is to have the date and time of exposure available to the users so contact tracing becomes easier.<br> :date: __2020-12-10 01:58:11__

+> Wouldn't install using Google Play on LG 4.
+I was able to install it from iPad for the LG 4 and it appears to be working so far.<br> :date: __2020-12-09 01:51:19__

+> Does what it says on the tin!
+Devs listened and fixed the problem thank you!
+Seems to work, however reports check when fully opened only according to the timestamps.<br> :date: __2020-12-07 05:28:40__

+> \*\*UPDATE\*\* I actually fixed it.
+For some reason even though Google Play protect was showing updated, Google Play Services was not.
+It didn't want to update in the Play store, so I went through a back door way to update it.
+It works now though and thank you!\*\* Doesn't work on OnePlus 6 with the default stable OS @ Android 10 Oxygen OS 10.3.6.
+Google Play Services is October 2020 and security update is September 2020.
+It says not compatible with OS.
+It used to work up until a month or 2 ago.<br> :date: __2020-12-05 19:09:24__

 > I loaded this app as soon as it was available.
 I recently learned that there was an issue with some users not getting alert info regularly n times per day.
 The app does not have a way of showing you this activity.
 Now I have found if you go to your phone Settings and search "Covid", two items will appear.
 If you tap on Covid-19 Exposure Notification, a list of the recent activity is displayed.
 The Covid Alert app MUST have a menu option to display this directly.
 Knowledge is power.<br> :date: __2020-12-04 16:43:36__

 > Good<br> :date: __2020-12-03 11:14:27__